-If a graduate student's cumulative GPA is below 3.00, the student is placed on academic probation.
+If a graduate student's cumulative GPA falls below 3.00 at the end of any given semester, the student is placed on academic probation.
 During probation status, the following conditions apply:

 - A graduate student on probation may not register for more than six credits in a semester.
-The program director/coordinator may restrict the summer course load of a graduate student on probation to three credits. - A graduate student on probation may not register for thesis or final project credits until a cumulative GPA of 3.00 is achieved.
+The program director/coordinator may restrict the summer course load of a graduate student on probation to three credits. - A graduate student on probation may not register for thesis or final project.

-Probation will be removed at the end of any semester in which the student attains a CGPA of 3.00.
+Probation will be removed at the end of any semester/term in which the student attains a CGPA of 3.00.